What we’re doing

 - A section of the Paddock Burn is in the River Tweed Special Area of Conservation (SAC) for salmon, lamprey, otter and floating vegetation.

-- Wildlife includes roe and sika deer, pine martens, foxes, mountain hares, red squirrels, water voles, buzzards, hen harriers, barn owls, and red and black grouse.
-There’s a wide range of invertebrates & amphibians including palmate newts & adders.
+- Wildlife includes roe and sika deer, foxes, mountain hares, red squirrels, water voles, buzzards, barn owls, and red and black grouse.
+There’s a wide range of invertebrates & amphibians including palmate newts.